Skip to main content

 Enable Extension

-When asked if you want to enable the extension, select “Yes”
+When asked if you want to enable the extension, select “Yes”.

 Method 2: Manual YAML Configuration

-Find your Goose configuration file: Linux/Mac:
+Find your Goose config file:

-~/.config/goose/config.yaml
+• Linux/Mac: ~/.config/goose/config.yaml

-Windows:
+• Windows: %APPDATA%\goose\config.yaml

 extensions: